Beyblade X

 Beyblade X (stylized in all caps) is a Japanese manga, anime and toyline based on Takara Tomy and ADK Emotions' Beyblade franchise.
 The fourth generation of the franchise, the Beyblade X toyline was launched on July 15, 2023, while the original manga has been serialized in Shogakukan's children's manga magazine CoroCoro Comic since May 2023, two months before the toyline's debut.

-The anime adaptation, produced by OLM premiered on TV Tokyo and its affiliates on October 2023.
+The anime adaptation, produced by OLM premiered on TV Tokyo and its affiliates in October 2023.
 ADK Emotions NY, Inc. and T-Licensing released the anime in English in 2024.

 Plot

 Amateur Blader Robin Kazami finds himself out of a team when he is ditched by his friends after a crushing defeat.
 Lucky for him, a chance encounter with former champion Jaxon Cross leads these two unlikely teammates to join forces.
 Jaxon intends to climb back to the top of The X under the alias "Blader X" and challenge his old teammate and current champion, Khrome Ryugu.
 When they find a third team member in mega-popular influencer Multi Nana-iro, the newly-formed Team Persona set their sights on going pro and claiming their spot at the top.